jilek/DataBootcampFinalProject/README.md

 # DataBootcampFinalProject

-## Beginning - Please do not use yet

-This repo will change soon, because I think I didn't set it up right.
-But I pushed out my initial jupyter notebook code so other team members can see what I did before we really get started.
-All my stuff is in the Bruce/chocolate_bar_ratings subdir.

-You can read & run the jupyter notebook code, but please don't check anything back into the repo until I get it set up "the right way" according to the instructions.
-I'll delete this stuff from the repo in the process (but will eventually put it in the right place).

-Thanks
+## Rev2 - Correctly set up branches

+I read through the lecture slides, and realized that I had set up the repo & branches incorrectly.
-The current dir structure is like this:
+The old structure was:

 		README.md - the file you are reading now
 		Bruce/
 			README.md - empty
 			.gitignore - don't push unecessary files/dirs from Tensorflow / Keras: checkpoints/
 							checkpoints_opt/
 							untitled_project/
 			chocolate_bar_ratings/
 				archive.zip - the original zip file from kaggle checkpoints_opt/ - lots of checkpoint files every time you run ChocolateBarRatings.ipynb - the jupyter notebook code
 				ChocoloateBarRatings_opt1.h5 - the saved NN model
 				flavors_of_cacao.csv - a slightly modified csv file from the zip Tahereh/
 			README.md - empty
 		Travis/
 			README.md - empty
 		Yan/
 			README.md - empty

+The new structure is:

+		README.md - the file you are reading now
+		.gitignore - don't push unecessary files/dirs from Tensorflow / Keras: checkpoints_opt/ - lots of checkpoint files every time you run ChocolateBarRatings.ipynb - the jupyter notebook code
+		cleaning.ipynb - Tahereh's new code to clean data in CSV file ChocoloateBarRatings_opt1.h5 - the saved NN model
+		Resources - a place to hold data, etc. archive.zip - the original zip file from kaggle flavors_of_cacao.csv - same as the one in archive.zip, but with minor edit to header row Images - a place to put screenshots or other images (see sample image below)

+I fixed the branches so that they match what was in the instructions.

+1. Everything is in the DataBootcampFinalProject directory.
+2. This is the list of branches:
+			Bruce
+			Tahereh
+			Travis
+			Yan
+			main
+3. The main branch has the most recent code as of now (including Tahereh's latest addition).

+Thanks

 To run the code: